About Us

 Bone with the Words : 3D Printing, bone, fluid flow, mineralization,porous,brittle bone, microfluidics, osteocytes,biomaterials,wolff's law, two-photon,hydrogels,LCN,bioengineering,laser,photochemistry,network,bone formation,mechanical loading, osteoblasts, osteoclasts, volumetric

-Bone is perhaps one of the most fascinating biomaterials designed by nature.
-It is lightweight, yet mechanically robust.
-Bone is a living organ, as it is constantly remodeled by billions of cells throughout human life.
-According to Wolff’s law, the transformation of bone follows a ‘‘Use it or lose it’’ principle: i.e. it adapts its internal architecture in response to mechanical loads.
+Bone is a fascinating living material designed by nature.
+It is lightweight, yet mechanically strong and adaptive.
+According to Wolff’s law, bone adapts its internal architecture in response to mechanical loads.
 However, the human skeleton degenerates due to aging or genetic defects.
 Thus, developing novel tools and 3D organoid models that recapitulate human bone development and pathology in vitro offers the means to understand skeletal biology at the next level, to discover new biomarkers affecting bone remodeling and to screen potential therapeutic approaches to treat human diseases such as age-related bone loss (osteoporosis) and brittle bone disease (osteogenesis imperfecta).

-Our goal is to interface biomaterials and advanced tissue manufacturing techniques for in vitro disease modeling in the spirit of 3Rs principle.
+Our goal is to interface biomaterials and advanced manufacturing techniques for in vitro disease modeling in the spirit of 3Rs principle.
 We leverage interdisciplinary advances in materials engineering and mechanobiology to build dynamic 3D bone organoid models of native-like functionality.
-We merge advanced biomaterials with high-resolution biomanufacturing such as two-photon patterning and organ-on-chip techniques to recreate the microarchitecture and function of human bone tissues.
-We then apply these microengineered bone organoids to study how bone cells sense and respond to mechanical signals at the molecular level.
+We design, synthesize and engineer biomaterials with tailored mechanical and chemical properties.
+By using high-resolution bioprinting such as two-photon patterning and organ-on-chip techniques, we seek to reconstruct the microarchitecture and function of human bone tissues in the laboratory.
+We then apply these miniaturized bone models for both fundamental and translational biomedical research.

 JavaScript has been disabled in your browser